Last Seen in Massilia: Plot summary

 After the merchant leaves, two Romans named Publicius and Minucius call upon Gordianus.
 He quickly realizes that they're fawning acolytes of the long dead Catilina.
 Insisting that Gordianus follow them, the pair lead him to the house of Gaius Verres.
 While there, the corrupt former governor shows Gordianus and Davus his secret treasure room housing the eagle standard of Gaius Marius, last seen with Catilina.
 Publicius and Minucius share their intention to hand it over to Caesar and tell Gordianus that Meto was sent here to look for it.
 Disappointed by the trio, Gordianus and Davus head back to Hieronymus' house but realize they are being followed.

 Early the next day, a messenger ship sneaks past Caesar's blockade to Massilia, spreading word that Pompey was sending reinforcements.
 Taking advantage of the distraction, Gordianus and Davus set out to inspect the Sacrifice Rock.
 Surprisingly, Hieronymus comes out to join them and spies a small ring on the surface.
 After watching eighteen Massilian vessels sail out to meet with Pompey's reinforcements, the trio are surprised to see one return not too long after.
 Badly damaged, no other ships follow but Davus is able to spy the so-called relief fleet—sailing west for Spain.
 Scrambling down from the rock, the trio are met by a squadron who orders them to follow.
 Fighting through the mob, they head for Apollonides' house where they are forced to stay.
 At dinner, Gordianus first lays eyes on Cyndimache and Zeno, noting that the latter is limping.
-Gordianus then corners Zeno and shows him the ring.
+Gordianus corners Zeno and shows him the ring.
 Gasping with shock the youth draws his dagger but is interrupted by the appearance of Davus.

 On their way out the next day, an old slave confirms that Zeno received his wounds on the day they entered the city—not in battle as he told Gordianus.
 Looking for Arausio's house, Davus and Gordianus manage to shake off their tails on the way.
 Meeting with Arausio and his wife, they ask the couple about the ring.
 The pair do not recognize it.
 While heading back towards Apollonides' house, they notice a giant sinkhole on the spot they first emerged, causing a breach in the walls.
 Against Zeno's warnings, Apollonides' soldiers burn Trebonius' siegeworks through the breach.
 Watching late into the night, Gordianus once again tries to confront Zeno with the ring.
 Urging Gordianus to put it away before Apollonides sees, the First Timouchos spots it regardless and demands to know why Gordianus has his daughter's ring.
 Promising to explain later, Gordianus requests Apollonides to summon others.